Services and Facilities

 Bus Service Schedule

 You can access the bus service schedule(s) through this link.
-Please follow our announcements throughout the year for the bus service schedules and updates.
+Follow our announcements throughout the year for the bus service schedules and updates.

-The free Wi-Fi is available on all our buses, and the Wi-Fi password is auctransport.
-While using the Wi-Fi is free of charge, please note:
+The free Wi-Fi is available on all our buses, and the Wi-Fi password is auc transport.
+While using the Wi-Fi is free of charge, note:

 - The internet service quality and speed varies regionally